msdurk/Improving-Scandinavian-Language-Identification-via-Neural-Methods/README.md

-Repository for code for our submitment to WNNLP 2024 about Scandinavian language identification.
+Repository for our submitment to WNNLP 2024 about Scandinavian language identification.

 ## Overview of Directories